There’s a friend in mind as I write this. She’s more sister than friend. She’s more family than my blood siblings.

 Because a real friendship is one in which you can communicate on the deepest of levels and one that embodies trust in the fullest sense, a friend will always seek to prevent you from causing yourself harm.

 They are the ones who know you well enough to notice when you’re not acting yourself.
 They see when you’re drinking too much, not eating enough, taking reckless risks with your safety and wellbeing, jeopardizing your career, or doing something else that you’ll later regret.

-As hard as it might be for them to confront you about such things, a real friend would find it even harder to sit back and watch you capitulate.
+As hard as it might be for them to confront you about such things, it’s a sign of a real friend that they would find it even harder to sit back and watch you capitulate.

 21. They Will Encourage Rather Than Disparage You For Trying New Things

 Your hobbies, tastes, and opinions are bound to change over time and your friends will, no doubt, have something to say about it.

 Those who question you for trying new things; the people who laugh at the very prospect; they are not truly your friends.

 A real friend will be supportive of you and your growth as a person.
 Whether you are learning to salsa, volunteering for a charity in your spare time, or exploring your spiritual side, they will wholeheartedly encourage you to go for it.

 And should you change your mind later on in time, they won’t be the ones saying ‘I told you so’, they will be the ones who congratulate you for giving it your best shot.